dafny-lang/dafny/docs/OnlineTutorial/ValueTypes.md

 }
 ```

-The second assertion gives a relationship between
+The last assertion gives a relationship between
 concatenation and slicing.
 Because the slicing operation is exclusive on one
-side and inclusive on the other, the element appears in the concatenation
+side and inclusive on the other, the `i`th element appears in the concatenation
 exactly once, as it should.
 Note that the concatenation operation is
 associative: